Code-Institute-Submissions/CI-milestone-5/TESTING.md

 ## Bugs

 - During testing I discovered many issues with user authentication that were the result of insecure endpoints, I resolved this by creating a python decorator to mark all routes that required authentication
+- Setting up Google Cloud Storage on Heroku proved somewhat difficult but was resolved by using a .profile file to create the required authentification file from environment variables on heroku build completion

 [return to README](README.md)